Bardolph-Automation-Inc/bardolph/docs/language.rst

 If you prefer to send unmodified numbers to the bulbs as specified by that API, you can use `raw` values (and switch back to `logical` units as desired).
 "Raw" refers to an integer between 0 and 65535 that gets transmitted unmodified to the bulbs.
-These two actions are equivalent
+These two actions are equivalent:

 .. code-block:: lightbulb